Carrier Global Corporation research snapshot

 Munger risk inversion

-The thesis fails if tariff costs and residential weakness overwhelm pricing actions, if data center orders do not convert to attractive margin revenue, if Viessmann integration disappoints, or if investors stop paying a premium multiple for adjusted EPS.
+The thesis fails if tariffs and input costs keep overwhelming pricing and productivity, if record data center orders do not convert to attractive margin revenue, if the Riello and NORESCO exits leave revenue gaps, or if investors stop paying a premium multiple for adjusted EPS that is still falling.

 Management

-Dave Gitlin has led Carrier through the spin-off era and major portfolio actions.
-The management test is whether the company can turn strategic focus into cash conversion, debt reduction, disciplined buybacks, and durable margin improvement.
+Dave Gitlin has led Carrier through the spin-off era and a steady portfolio reshuffle, most recently selling Riello, agreeing to sell NORESCO, and buying 75F.
+The management test is whether the company can turn strategic focus into margin recovery, cash conversion, debt reduction, and durable profit growth.

 Industry trend